 - Remind students of the support available to them outside your relationship.
 Northeastern’s We Care and Center for Spirituality, Dialogue, and Service provide a range of resources and support for Northeastern learners.
 Other events may also be offered by colleges and other offices on campus, which you can also share.

-For more ideas about creating a supportive learning environment for learners, we encourage you to check out our new web resource, “Supporting Students in Distress and Fostering Inclusive Climates.”
-For more information about Northeastern’s SAIL initiative, which provides educators and learners with a set of goals, tools, and language for intentional, holistic learning and recognizes the importance of well-being among other dimensions of learning, we encourage you to visit sail.northeastern.edu.
+For more information about SAIL at Northeastern, which provides educators and learners with a set of goals, tools, and language for intentional, holistic learning and recognizes the importance of well-being among other dimensions of learning, we encourage you to visit sail.northeastern.edu.

 Ambrose, S. A., Bridges, M. W., DiPietro, M., Lovett, M. C., & Norman, M. K. (2010).
 How Learning Works: Seven Research-Based Principles for Smart Teaching.
 San Francisco, CA: Jossey-Bass.